Mount Bandai: Eruption of 1888

-The events of the eruption

-In the week before the eruption there was rumbling but this was not recognized as a warning for the eruption.
-The earthquake began at around 7am on the day of the eruption and the eruption began at around 7:45.
-There were roughly 20 explosions following this.
-After the explosive eruption, the north side of Kobandai collapsed and sector collapses begun.
-The river Nagasegawa and its tributaries were blocked and lahars (volcanic mudslides) and debris flows damaged the downstream section of the river.
-Lake Hibara, Onogawako, Akimotoko and Goshikinuma were formed, all lakes of varied sizes.
-It was at this time the landscape of Urabandai was formed.

 Sacred Mountains

 The Enichi Temple, located on the south-western foot of the Bandai Mountain, is surrounded by mountains where people come to worship; Mount Bandai (north east to the temple), Mount Mayadake (north to the temple), and Mount Azuma (north to Mount Bandai).
 The temple has served a central role in mountain worship because of its location.
-The Enichi Temple was founded in 807 A.D., one year after Mount Bandai erupted.
+The Enichi Temple was founded in 807 AD, one year after Mount Bandai erupted.
 Some people think that there is a connection between the eruption and the foundation of the Enichi Temple.
 Several routes for visiting Azumayama Shrine have been established, all originating from the main temple of the Enichi shrine.

-Climbing routes

-There are 7 climbing routes of Mount Bandai, as follows.